 Copies of Reports

-If you are involved in a motor vehicle accident, you can call the station for the police report number and provide that to your vehicle insurance company, they will send the $15 fee to obtain the report directly, this is the preferred method to obtain your accident report.
-In the event that you need a copy of the report yourself, or for any other incident, a copy of police report can be obtained directly from our department Monday through Friday 8 am to 3 pm.
+THERE IS A $15 FEE FOR ANY POLICE REPORT OR ACCIDENT REPORT.
+If you are involved in a motor vehicle accident, you can call the station for the police report number and provide the report number to your vehicle insurance company, they will send the $15 fee to obtain the report directly, this is the preferred method to obtain your accident report.
+In the event that you need a copy of the accident report yourself, or for any other incident report, a copy of police report can be obtained directly from our department Monday through Friday 8 am to 3 pm.
+We accept cash or check at the police station, if you need to pay via credit card, please pay first at the township building and bring your receipt to the police station to receive your report.

 It is advised that you call in advance to ensure that the report is complete and available, officers have up to 10 business days to complete the reports.